Tyrrrz/GitHubActionsTestLogger/Readme.md

 ### [Microsoft.Testing.Platform](https://learn.microsoft.com/dotnet/core/testing/microsoft-testing-platform-intro)

-Install the package in your test project and the provided test reporter will be automatically added to your configuration.
+Install the package in your test project and the provided test reporter will be detected and registered automatically.

-By default, the reporter is only enabled when running in a GitHub Actions environment (i.e. when the `GITHUB_ACTIONS` environment variable is set to `true`).
+The reporter is enabled by default when running in a GitHub Actions environment.
-You can also enable it manually, for example if executing in a container, by adding the `--report-github` option when running tests:
+You can also enable it manually by adding the `--report-github` option when running tests:

 ```yaml
 name: main